tycarrier20/Portfolio/JavascriptProjects/README.md

 ## Javascript Project Descriptions

+<p>~Eden Bistro Chicago Website~
+ "This is a website that two friends and I created as a project for school.
+It is a website for a fictional restaurant named 'Eden Bistro' based out of Chicago.
+This website has a front end interface as well as a backend including a mySQL database."

 <p>~Merry Canvas Data Program~
 "Load the data provided in the folder and you will be presented with a standard line graph."</p>